 \subsection{Relationship between query strategies}

-We provide additional evidence to explain the relationship between query strategies, which supports our experimental results. \begin{enumerate} \item[{(1)}] US-C and InfoDiv should be the same when the query batch size is one. \item[{(2)}] Use different uncertainty measurements should be the same in the binary classification.
-This indicates different uncertainty measurements do not cause the difference between US-C and US-NC. \item[{(3)}] SPAL changes the condition of variables, which are used for discriminative and representative objective functions in BMDR. \end{enumerate} Issue (1): InfoDiv clusters unlabeled samples into several clusters, then select uncertain samples and keep the same cluster distribution simultaneously\footnote{\url{https://github.com/google/active-learning/blob/master/sampling_methods/informative_diverse.py}}.
-Therefore, it is the same when we set the \(B=1\) to query the most uncertain sample. \citet{XZ2021} provides the different numbers of US-C and InfoDiv in Table 4.
-They might not use the same batch size of these query strategies. \\ Issue (2): The least confidence, margin, and entropy are monotonic functions with peak equal to $\mathbb{P}(y = +1 \mid x) = 0.5$ in binary classification, such that all of these uncertainty measurements would query the same point~\cite{BS2012}.\\ Issue (3) The optimization problem in BMDR is:
+We provide additional evidence to explain the relationship between query strategies, which supports our experimental results. \begin{enumerate} \item[{(1)}] US-C and InfoDiv should be the same when the query batch size is one. \item[{(2)}] Different uncertainty measurements should be the same in the binary classification, indicating that different uncertainty measurements do not cause differences between US-C and US-NC. \item[{(3)}] SPAL changes the condition of variables used for discriminative and representative objective functions in BMDR. \end{enumerate}

+Issue (1): InfoDiv clusters unlabeled samples into several clusters, then selects uncertain samples and keeps the same cluster distribution simultaneously.\footnote{\url{https://github.com/google/active-learning/blob/master/sampling_methods/informative_diverse.py}} Therefore, it is the same when we set the $B=1$ to query the most uncertain sample. \citet{XZ2021} provided the different numbers of US-C and InfoDiv in Table 4, which might have resulted from using the different batch sizes of these query strategies. \\ Issue (2): The least confidence, margin, and entropy are monotonic functions with a peak equal to $\mathbb{P}(y = +1 \mid x) = 0.5$ in binary classification, such that all of these uncertainty measurements would query the same point~\citep{BS2012}.\\ Issue (3) The optimization problem in BMDR is